 - Bake 25-30 minutes or until cheese is melted and sauce mixture is barely starting to bubble.
 (Don’t cook it too long or the sauce will separate.)

 This recipe created by Kalyn.All images and text ©

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe would be great for low-carb or low-glycemic diets.
+Chicken and Asparagus with Three Cheeses would be great for low-carb or low-glycemic diets.
 It’s a bit high in fat for the South Beach Diet, but you could use light sour cream and low-fat cheese if you prefer, and I would eat this for an occasional treat for South Beach, even for phase one.

-If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
+If you want nutritional information for a recipe, I recommend entering the recipe into this nutrition analyzer, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.